wjdenny/wjdenny.github.io/content/@2019pachecovega_triaging.md

 ---
 tags:
-  - source
+  - "source"
-  - topic/reading
+  - "topic/reading"
-  - topic/note-taking
+  - "topic/note-taking"
-  - topic/knowledge
+  - "topic/knowledge"
-  - topic/writing
+  - "topic/writing"
-aliases:
+alias: "Triaging your reading workload: how to choose when to read something in more depth"
-  - "Triaging your reading workload: how to choose when to read something in more depth"
+draft: false
 ---
 # Triaging your reading workload: how to choose when to read something in more depth